applanga/applanga-cli/README.md

 	}
 }
 ```
-If you are using file formats on platforms that have different folders for their base languages or more complex folder structures like iOS or Android you'll need to modify the config as show in the [configuration examples](#configuration-examples).
+If you are using multiple files, file formats on platforms that have different folders for their base languages or more complex folder structures like [iOS](#ios-configuration-examples) or [Android](#android-configuration-examples) you'll need to modify the config as show in the [configuration examples](#configuration-examples).

 ### Target/Source Properties